tommot/truemed-interview/README.md

 ### Constraints

-- Please don’t spend more than 3 hours on this project
+- Please don’t spend more than 3 hours on this project.
+We expect a barely-functional Proof-of-Concept and a write-up of next steps.
-- Read: Use good prioritization, only do the essentials.

 ### Goal